DavidToddMiller/gr-HighDataRate_Modem/README.md

   - For the Full RF Transmit/Receive Loop, the .grc file with the LimeSDR-Mini is used and is in the "examples" folder.

+DECEMBER 2022 Update, FEP/Gateway blocks and flowgraphs including CCSDS Encoding/Decoding: Decode_RS and Encode_RS OOT blocks added for high rate CCSDS Reed-Solomon encoding/decoding with block vector interfaces for high speed operations (CCSDS convolutional coding from In-tree blocks included).
+Flowgraphs with Reed-Solomon and Convolutional Coding and ZeroMQ data transport are provided at following folder location:

+  - Example Flowgraphs located in "examples/High Speed FEP-Gateway" folder of this site.

+  - FEP/Gateway processing examples with CCSDS Reed-Solomon (Conventional & (255,223)) and CCSDS Convolutional coding used as example up to 24.0 Msps with ZeroMQ data transport interfaces.

+  - A few of the blocks are OOT blocks (CCSDS Reed-Solomon Encode/Decode and Frame_Extract and Resolve_Phase) in gr-HighDataRate_Modem module otherwise all blocks are in the standard GNU Radio In-Tree library.

-NOVEMBER 2022 NOTE on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included CCSDS TT&C Flowgraphs at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding and frame scrambling (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:
+NOVEMBER 2022 Update on CCSDS/TT&C/Doppler: Based on questions received at the 2022 GNU Radio Conference from the audience at the end of my talk, I have now included CCSDS TT&C Flowgraphs at low data rates for Phase Modulation (PM) with a subcarrier and Concatenated Coding (includes processing Doppler removal also via FFTs) that is used extensively by many space agencies:

   - Flowgraphs located in "examples/Doppler_And_CCSDS_TTC_Flowgraphs_LowRate" Folder on this site.

   - Separate flowgraphs for Transmit and Receive when using dongles.

-  - A couple of the encoder and decoder blocks are OOT blocks from gr-satellites otherwise all blocks are in the standard GNU Radio In-Tree library.
+  - A few of the blocks are OOT blocks (CCSDS Reed-Solomon Encode/Decode and Frame_Extract and Resolve_Phase) in gr-HighDataRate_Modem module otherwise all blocks are in the standard GNU Radio In-Tree library.

   - Runs at 16 kilosymbols/second with the coding included.
 64 kHz subcarrier used.